Drug Evaluation Committee 2017-23 Definition of "clinical trial discontinuation date/termination date

 What date does this "discontinuation or termination of a clinical trial" refer to?

-- 1.Date of "discontinuation or termination of clinical trial" notification or report for each site
+- 1.Date of "discontinuation or termination of clinical trial" notification or report for each Investigator Site

 - 2.Date of "discontinuation or termination" notification by the sponsor

-Since a clinical trial is conducted for the purpose of applying for manufacturing and marketing approval of a drug, we believe that the retention period of materials collected and prepared in a clinical trial should be the same for each clinical trial, not different for each investigational site.
+Since a clinical trial is conducted for the purpose of applying for manufacturing and marketing approval of a drug, we believe that the retention period of materials collected and prepared in a clinical trial should be a uniform date for each clinical trial, not different for each Investigator Site.

 Since there is no provision in GCP regarding the date of "discontinuation or termination of a clinical trial," we think there is no problem in setting a date that the sponsor considers appropriate, such as the "date of notification of 'discontinuation or termination of a clinical trial' by the sponsor," as you mentioned in your question.